 The Victory Reef, located 200m to the east of Langdons Reef, was mined over three levels.
 A 1936 plan shows a drillhole into the No 3 Level that intersected a 1m thick reef assaying 30g/t Au.
-A description of the Victory Reef noted that gold could be observed in white quartz, stibnite and pyrite.
+A description of the Victory Reef noted that gold could be observed in white quartz, associated with stibnite and pyrite.
 Thin quartz veinlets with stringers of stibnite were also found at Langdons Reef and reported to return "no less than two ounces of gold".
 Gold and Arsenopyrite were also found in the wall rock, suggesting a similar As-Au relationship to that observed in the Reefton Goldfield.
 Some unnamed reefs mined around Langdons Reef also contained Cu sulphides.

 After WWII, the Langdons and Victory mines were revitalised.
 A new aerial ropeway was constructed, 60m of new drive mined and 105m of existing drive rehabilitated.
-Work ceased in 1952 due to insufficient ore.
-No production data is available from this period.
+Work ceased before 1952 with no production data available from this period.

-Since mining ceased in 1952, there has only been very limited exploration in the 1980's, which included mapping, rock chip sampling, and stream sediment and soil sampling by Tasman Gold Developments.
+Since mining ceased in 1952, very limited exploration was undertaken in the 1980's, which included mapping, rock chip sampling, stream sediment and soil sampling by Tasman Gold Developments.